Robinson Launches Trade-In Program for Legacy Helicopters

 Key Takeaways:

-• Robinson Helicopter Company has introduced a new trade-in program allowing owners of older R22, R44, and R66 models to exchange them for credit towards a new helicopter.
+• Robinson Helicopter Company has launched a new trade-in program for owners of older R22 Beta II, R44, and R66 models.

 See a mistake?
 Contact us.